 Section 3.1 Powers

-The business and affairs of the IETF Trust shall be managed by its Board of Directors, which shall be, and shall possess all of the powers of, the “Governing Body” of the IETF Trust as a non-stock membership corporation under Delaware General Corporation Law.
-The Board of Directors may exercise all powers of the IETF Trust and do all such lawful acts and things as are not by statute or by the Certificate of Incorporation or by these By-laws directed or required to be exercised or done by the members.
+The business and affairs of the IETF IPMC shall be managed by its Board of Directors, which shall be, and shall possess all of the powers of, the “Governing Body” of the IETF IPMC as a non-stock membership corporation under Delaware General Corporation Law.
+The Board of Directors may exercise all powers of the IETF IPMC and do all such lawful acts and things as are not by statute or by the Certificate of Incorporation or by these By-laws directed or required to be exercised or done by the members.

 Section 3.2 Number of Directors